awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-schemas.md

 region 'us-east-1';
 ```

-When you query the SVV\_EXTERNAL\_TABLES system view, you see tables in the Athena `sampledb` database and also tables you created in Amazon Redshift\.
+When you query the SVV\_EXTERNAL\_TABLES system view, you see tables in the Athena `sampledb` database and also tables that you created in Amazon Redshift\.

 ```
 select * from svv_external_tables;